 If a company knowingly sells faulty items but passes them off as legitimate, the business can be issued fines.
 However, it would have to be proven that a specific person in the company knew the items were faulty in order for that person to be held responsible.

 It’s always better to prevent a problem before it arises than to try and mitigate the damage once it does.
-A business attorney can offer legal advice to help you avoid legal problems from occurring – knowingly or unknowingly – throughout the course of your career as a business owner.
+A business attorney in Idaho Falls can offer legal advice to help you avoid legal problems from occurring – knowingly or unknowingly – throughout the course of your career as a business owner.